consbio/mbgl-renderer/README.md

 ## Docker

-Pull the latest container from [Docker Hub](https://hub.docker.com/r/consbio/mbgl-renderer):
+Pull the latest image from [Docker Hub](https://hub.docker.com/r/consbio/mbgl-renderer):

 ```
 docker pull consbio/mbgl-renderer:latest
 ```

-Or build your own docker container:
+To run `mbgl-server` in the docker container on port 8080:

 ```
-docker build -t mbgl-server -f docker/Dockerfile .
+docker run --rm -p 8080:80 consbio/mbgl-renderer
 ```

-To run the docker container on port 8080:
+Mount your local tiles directory to `/app/tiles` in the container to use these in the server or CLI:

 ```
-docker run --rm -p 8080:80 mbgl-server
+docker run --rm -p 8080:80 -v $(pwd)tests/fixtures:/app/tiles consbio/mbgl-renderer
 ```

-Mount your local tiles, if you want to use with your docker container:
+### Build your own image:

+Build your own docker container with name `<image_name>`:

 ```
-docker run --rm -p 8080:80 -v$(pwd)/tests/fixtures:/app/tiles mbgl-server
+docker build -t <image_name> -f docker/Dockerfile .
 ```

 ## Headless servers